icopy-site/awesome-cn/docs/awesome/awesome-wardley-maps.md

 - [Wardley Maps for Jupyter Notebooks (ipywardley)](https://github.com/anjackson/ipywardley) - A plugin for generating Wardley maps in Jupyter Notebooks.
 - [MapScript](https://observablehq.com/collection/@ajbouh/mapscript) - Note MapScript is built on Observable.
 Read their [Terms of Service](https://observablehq.com/terms-of-service).
 MapScript [feature requests](https://mapscript.canny.io/feature-requests).
 Hosted version available [here](https://mapscript.org).
 - [Go-Wardley](https://github.com/DavidGamba/go-wardley) - Generates a Wardley map in SVG format from a HCL-based map description file.
-- [Mapkeep](https://mapkeep.com/) - Mapkeep is a place to keep 😉 your Wardley Maps.
-Create, share, and discuss maps with others.
-Host your maps for free with unlimited public repositories.
-For updates, you can follow [@mapkeep](https://twitter.com/mapkeep) on Twitter, subscribe to the [YouTube Channel](https://www.youtube.com/channel/UCgJtBt9DyTrwyMlNdoZJhFQ), or subscribe to the [News and Updates blog](https://mapkeep.substack.com/).
+- [Mapkeep](https://mapkeep.com/) - Multiplayer Wardley Maps at a click of a button.
+Collaborate on your maps with others.
+Host your maps for free.
+For updates, you can follow [@mapkeep on Mastodon](https://mastodon.social/@mapkeep), [@mapkeep on X](https://twitter.com/mapkeep), [mapkeep on LinkedIn](https://www.linkedin.com/company/mapkeep), subscribe to the [YouTube Channel](https://www.youtube.com/@mapkeep), or subscribe to the [News and Updates blog](https://blog.mapkeep.com/).
 - [Glamorous Toolkit](https://gtoolkit.com) - A moldable and programmable environment in which Wardley Maps can be intertwinned with knowledge management and multi language notebooks.
 Follow [@feenkcom](https://twitter.com/feenkcom) to learn more.
 - [Excalidraw](https://excalidraw.com) - Online diagram tool creates quick and easy, handdrawn diagrams and maps. keyboard shortcut '0', browse libraries and Add the "Wardley Maps Symbols" lib.
 - [Flowchart fun](https://flowchart.fun) - text based tool to generate quick flowcharts.
 Excellent way to quickly create a Value Chain - very useful in conversation or during a meeting.